21 August 2023

 We’re here to help you figure those options out, and work out what to do next.
 So let’s break it down…

 Firstly, don’t panic!
-It’s ok to feel a bit lost and sad when your results didn’t match your expectations.
+It’s okay to feel a bit lost and sad when your results didn’t match your expectations.
 Remember, there’s always a solution or another path to take.

 Take a Gap Year